-When renting a car, choosing insurance can be one of the biggest headaches.
-Here in Iceland, there are 2 mandatory insurances: Collision Damage Waiver and Third Party Liability.
-Sometimes, the Third Party Liability will be included under the 'Collision Damage Waiver'.
+When renting a car, choosing what insurance coverage to go with can be one of the biggest stress factors, if you don't know anything about Iceland and insurances.
+Here in Iceland, there are normally 2 basic insurances: Collision Damage Waiver and Third Party Liability.
+Sometimes, the Third Party Liability will be bundled under the 'Collision Damage Waiver' in the terms.

-Unfortunately, the Collision Damage Waiver usually doesn't cover the vehicle against water damage, damage to the undercarriage, tires, headlights, windscreen, wind damage to the doors or negligence and is void if you are found to be driving whilst intoxicated.
+Often, the Collision Damage Waiver won't cover the vehicle for water damage, undercarriage, tires, headlights, windscreen, wind damage to the doors or negligence and is obviously void if you are found to be driving whilst intoxicated.
 However, this can vary depending on the agency.
-So, always remember to read the 'supplier's terms'.
+So, make sure you study the car rental's terms carefully.

 The Super Collision Damage Waiver is an advancement of the 'Collision Damage Waiver' and significantly lowers the self-risk amount (the sum you could pay up to if the vehicle is damaged).

-Iceland has a high-risk for damages to vehicles due to road conditions and weather conditions.
-So, it is always best to anticipate the worst case scenario.
+Iceland has a high risk of sustaining damages to vehicles due to road conditions and weather conditions.
+So, it is always best to anticipate the worst-case scenario if you can.
 This will help to prevent even higher expenses if any damage was to occur.

 The second 'must' insurance is 'Gravel Protection'.
 Most of you may be under the impression that this is only required for those heading to F-roads.
 However, that is slightly inaccurate.

 Most roads here in Iceland do contain a lot of loose gravel.
 Due to the bad weather and frequent use of studded tires, the roads tear up at a fast pace leaving loose gravel scattered everywhere.
 The tires can cause the gravel to shoot up and cause all sorts of damage.
-In most cases, it can be from the car in front of you.
+In many cases, it can be from the car in front of you or trucks coming from the opposite direction.

 You may have also heard about 'Sand and Ash Protection'.
 Now, this is more of a 'just in case' insurance.
 It is only really required from April to June since, from the winter, the grass has yet to grow enough to keep the sand in place.